NotLazy/PPK-Sharp/php/examples/README.md

-Feel free to PR more examples to add to this directory!
+Feel free to pull request more examples to add to this directory!